jackhenryellis/asdcoin/README.md

 ### Puzzle 3
-The ciphertext of the inner ring reads
+The ciphertext of the inner ring on the [tails side of the coin](https://www.asd.gov.au/sites/default/files/2022-09/ASD-50-SIDE-A-Hires.jpg) reads
 ```
 BGOAMVOEIATSIRLNGTTNEOGRERGXNTEAIFCECAIEOALEKFNR5LWEFCHDEEAEEE7NMDRXX5
 ```